veracode/scan_health/README.md

 * Identification of configuration issues and recommendations for improvements
 * Outputs to the console and also JSON
-* Returns exit code 1 if there are any high severity issues found
+* Returns exit code 1 if there are any high severity issues found when using `-error-on-high-severity` flag

 ## Usage